Cleft & Craniofacial Clinic Patient Photos

 Once a newborn with a cleft is eating and gaining weight, the baby can be evaluated for reconstructive surgery.
 Cleft lip surgery often is performed at around three months of age.
 Surgery takes a few hours, and usually does not require an overnight hospital stay.
 Many patients need several surgeries throughout childhood and later in life to achieve the best result.

-“Our experience here at Henry Ford Health System with Endia has been phenomenal.
+“Our experience here at Henry Ford Health with Endia has been phenomenal.
 I think Dr. Jones and the team did a wonderful job!

 Best regards, Alisha M. (Mother)